Error Reduction from Stacked Regressions: Introduction

 \section{Introduction}

-When performing regression, an analyst rarely knows a priori what the true model is, and instead starts by deriving a collection of candidate models $ \hat\mu_1, \hat\mu_2, \dots, \hat\mu_M$.
-Classically, the next step in the process is to select the best model based on criteria such as complexity (e.g., AIC or BIC) or out-of-sample error (e.g., cross-validation).
+When performing regression, an analyst rarely knows the true model a priori, and instead starts by deriving a collection of candidate models $ \hat\mu_1, \hat\mu_2, \dots, \hat\mu_M$.
+Classically, the next step in the process is to select the best model based on data-dependent criteria such as complexity (e.g., AIC or BIC) or out-of-sample error (e.g., cross-validation).
 Such procedures come under the umbrella of model selection, and have been extensively studied \citep{Hastie-Tibshirani-Friedman2009_book}.

 If predictive performance is the primary consideration, \citet{wolpert1992stacked} realized that an alternate approach may be more fruitful.
-Instead of selecting the best model, one may use predictions from these estimators as inputs for another (combined) model, a scheme he called \emph{stacked generalizations}. \cite{breiman1996stacking} was able to operationalize Wolpert's stacking idea by restricting the combined models to be of the form
+Instead of selecting the best single model, one may use predictions from these estimators as inputs for another (combined) model, a scheme he called \emph{stacked generalizations}. \cite{breiman1996stacking} was able to operationalize Wolpert's stacking idea by restricting the combined models to be of the form

 and learning the weights $\hat\alpha_1,\hat\alpha_2,\ldots,\hat\alpha_M$ using cross-validation.
 Through extensive experiments on real-world and simulated data, he consistently observed the following: \begin{enumerate}[(i)] \item The stacked model \eqref{eq:stacking} has lower mean squared error than the single model having lowest cross-validation error. \item The optimal weights sum to approximately one, despite no explicit constraint to do so. \end{enumerate} These initial results have proved to be quite robust and have been reproduced in many different settings.
 Indeed, stacking has found widespread applications in industry (often going by the name \emph{blending}), and has also been a component of several successful solutions to data science competitions, including some on the platform Kaggle and, perhaps most famously, the Netflix Prize \citep{koren2009bellkor}.
 It is therefore unfortunate that the beneficial impact of stacking has yet to be properly understood theoretically.
-In the statistical community, variations of stacking have been studied under the name of aggregation.
-However, the current state of the art is only able to bound the excess risk that the stacked model has with respect to the best model selected by an oracle.
-This does not quite address the empirical observations.